BAKAOLC/Simple-Aether-Cloud-Mod/README_EN.md

 ## License

-This project is licensed under the LGPL-3.0 License.
+This project is licensed under LGPL-3.0.
 See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments